-- (1) To be eligible to hold the position of a member elected director, a person must - (a) be either a financial member, an officer or an employee, of a member of the Alliance; - (b) be at least 18 years of age; and - (c) not be a person prevented from accepting appointment as a director by virtue of section 39 of the Act. - (2) To be eligible to hold the position of an independent director, a person must - - (a) have special knowledge or abilities in business management, the agriculture industry or any other special knowledge or abilities as determined by the Board; - (b) be at least 18 years of age; and - (c) not be a person prevented from accepting an appointment as a director under section 39 of the Act.
+- (1) To be eligible to hold the position of a member elected director, a person must - (a) be either a financial member, an officer or an employee, of a member of the Alliance; - (b) be at least 18 years of age; - (c) not be a person prevented from accepting appointment as a director by virtue of section 39 of the Act; and - (d) not be disqualified from being a responsible entity by the ACNC Commissioner under the ACNC Act. - (2) To be eligible to hold the position of an independent director, a person must - (a) have special knowledge or abilities in business management, the agriculture industry or any other special knowledge or abilities as determined by the Board; - (b) be at least 18 years of age; - (c) not be a person prevented from accepting an appointment as a director under section 39 of the Act; and - (d) not be disqualified from being a responsible entity by the ACNC Commissioner under the ACNC Act.